Raffaele De Ritis

 Other directing credits include: Monte Carlo Magic Stars (1998–99); Wiesbaden Youth Circus Festival (1998); Tournai New Circus Festival (2003, Belgium); and associate director for the first Moscow Circus Festival (1996) and variety shows in Italy.
 He also directed Italian clown David Larible's theatre show concept.

 He is the former chief editor of "Circo" magazine; co-curator of Circopedia project; founder of Funambolika festival, Pescara (Italy); and has been a Circus Consultant for RAI TV (Italy).
 He held a seat on the Commission for Circus Arts, Ministry of Culture, Italy and was president of Teatro D'Annunzio in Pescara, one of Italy's oldest theatrical institutions.

 He curator of exhibitions, lecturer in universities, teacher in direction and clowning.
-De Ritis earned his degree in cinema at the State University in Rome (Italy), and has an extensive private collection of circus-related books, posters, programs, tickets, engravings and archival videos.
+De Ritis earned his degree in cinema at the State University in Rome (Italy), and has an extensive private collection of circus-related books, posters, programs, engravings and archival videos.